 By Tony Attwood

 The song is upbeat, and the organist makes mistakes (playing I-IV at the end of the harmonica solo in the intro before Dylan starts singing instead of holding the tonic, forgetting to play during the “Staring at the butterfly” line)… Yet he has the simplest of parts to play – so why wasn’t it re-recorded or over dubbed?
+Ah – because Bob doesn’t do that!

-And certainly Dylan’s voice is absolutely spot on for the song.
+But back to the song, certainly Dylan’s voice is absolutely spot on for the song.
 The chords are primarily I, IV, and V, there’s a nice descending bass line at the end, and the bass player is perfection – ok it is not a complex bass line but it requires tenacity and determination to keep going through this length of song, and he delivers.

 So, what to make of it all?